JPGoodale/hippox/README.md

 ## Example

-Here's an example of initializing the parameters in a Haiku module:
+Here is an example of initializing HiPPO parameters inside a Haiku module:

 ```python
 class MyHippoModule(hk.Module):